-Digital cameras are here to stay (but buy the right batteries)
+Digital cameras are here to stay (but buy the right batteries)by Tom Arneberg, Community Columnist

 One thing is certain: Digital cameras ("digicams") are now in the mainstream.
 (Someone needs to tell that to the Northern Wisconsin State Fair; their photography contest this year inexplicably banned digital photos!)
 This mainstreaming hit home a few weeks ago, the day of our tri-annual Court of Honor for our Boy Scout troop, when I was able to get digital one-hour prints locally.
 We had completed a 40-mile bicycle camping trip on the Old Abe Trail, pedaling from Chippewa Falls to Brunet Island State Park in Cornell on Saturday and back the next day.
 As usual, I took over 100 digital pictures on that campout (which you can see on the web at "troop72.com").

 Fortunately, I happened to be in Pick 'n Save that day, where I noticed the new Sharp photo processing lab.
 I was pleasantly surprised to learn that Sharp now develops digital photos!
 I burned all the pictures on a CD-ROM and took it in Monday afternoon, and walked out with 28 color prints of our group shot, which I handed out to the boys at our Court of Honor that same night.
+The bottom line is that you not only have all the advantages of digital photos -- you can take hundreds of shots for free, easily archive and access them on a computer, add text or crop photos -- but now that it has become popular enough, you can even get one-hour digital prints right here in Chippewa Falls!

 The problem with regular old alkaline batteries is that the voltage level degrades while the battery is used up, due to internal resistance.
 A battery with a lower voltage may have plenty of life left in a flashlight or radio, but digital cameras demand a higher voltage threshold for proper operation.
 As a result, users will throw out regular batteries that still have a lot of useful life, but are no longer good enough for a digital camera.